aahmed-se/pulsar-wiki/PIP-34:-Add-new-subscribe-type-Key_Failover.md

 As in the mail discussing, Any hash mechanism that can map a key to a consumer should work here.
 We will make the hashing mechanism pluggable in this proposal.

 The hash value of message key determines the target consumer.
 The hash layer has the following requirements:
 1. Each consumer serves a fixed range of hash value.
 1. The whole range of hash value could be covered by all the consumers.
 1. Once a consumer is removed, the left consumers could still serve the whole range.

-In the dispatcher, broker could collect the dispatch rate for each consumer.
+Here is an example hash method: In the dispatcher, broker could collect the dispatch rate for each consumer.
 When a new consumer is added, we could choose the busiest consumer and split its hash range, and share a half of the hash range to the new consumer.
 When a consumer is closed, we could assign its hash range to adjacent consumer, which has less dispatch rate.